StoneLiu2001/Debiasing_SMI/README.md

 Covid_SMI.pdf is the complete paper for the Covid SMI project.

 There are also two additional papers related to Cut model and SMI.
-Nested MCMC and Tempering MCMC Comparison.pdf analyzes Normal dataset under Cut model using both nested MCMC and tempering MCMC and compares the result in terms of precision and efficiency.
+Nested_tempering.pdf analyzes Normal dataset under Cut model using both nested MCMC and tempering MCMC and compares the result in terms of precision and efficiency.

 Normal_SMI.pdf contains the analysis of Normal dataset under semi-modular inference scheme.